 - The centralized procurement expert may not specialize in buying different types of items needed by each department.

 - The maintenance of a centralized procurement system can become complex and costly.

-- Requires longer intensive purchase time which results in frustrating managers leading to have less autonomy.
+- Requires longer intensive purchase time which results in frustrating managers and leading to less autonomy.

-- Sometimes, your organization may not be able to utilize certain discounts which lead to additional spending.
+- Sometimes, your organization may not be able to utilize certain discounts which leads to additional spending.